Emily Windsor

 Emily Lauren Windsor (born 14 June 1997) is an English cricketer who currently plays for Durham and Welsh Fire.
 She primarily plays as a right-handed batter, whilst also bowling right-arm medium.
 She has previously played for Hampshire, Southern Vipers, Lightning, Trent Rockets and Oval Invincibles.

 Early life

 Windsor was born on 14 June 1997 in Portsmouth.
-Aside from her cricket career, she is also part of BBC Radio Solent's cricket commentary team.
+Aside from her cricket career, she is also part of BBC Radio Solent's and BBC Radio Sports Extra cricket commentary team.

 Domestic career

 Windsor made her county debut in 2013, for Hampshire against Northamptonshire.
 In 2014, she hit her first two county half-centuries in the County Championship, and scored 133 runs overall.
 In 2015, Windsor made both her List A high score and best bowling figures in the same match, scoring 99 and taking 6/23 against Northamptonshire.
 In 2017, she was Hampshire's leading run-scorer in the Twenty20 Cup, with 193 runs, as well as helping her side to promotion to Division 1 of the County Championship.
 In 2018, Windsor scored 104 runs in the County Championship as Hampshire won Division 1.
 She took three wickets at an average of 16.33 for Hampshire in the 2021 Women's Twenty20 Cup.
 In the 2022 Women's Twenty20 Cup, she played seven matches for Hampshire, scoring 75 runs.
 She was Hampshire's leading run-scorer in the 2023 Women's Twenty20 Cup, with 177 runs including two half-centuries.

 In 2018, Windsor was called up as a replacement player for the injured Tash Farrant in the Southern Vipers squad for the Women's Cricket Super League, but did not play a match.